Skip to main content

 When the System Requires a Different Map

 A wellness program exception is necessary when a medical condition hijacks this internal messaging system.
 For a man with clinical hypogonadism, his testes are no longer producing adequate testosterone.
 His “furnace” is broken.
-The standard wellness program, which might penalize him for low or a higher body fat percentage, is effectively punishing him for a hardware problem.
+The standard wellness program, which might penalize him for low muscle mass or a higher body fat percentage, is effectively punishing him for a hardware problem.

-Similarly, a often experiences insulin resistance, a condition where her cells do not respond properly to the hormone insulin.
+Similarly, a woman with PCOS often experiences insulin resistance, a condition where her cells do not respond properly to the hormone insulin.
 Her body’s ability to manage blood sugar is impaired at a cellular level, making weight management exceptionally difficult through conventional means.
 To ask her to achieve the same BMI as someone with a perfectly functioning metabolic system is to ignore the fundamental biological challenge she faces daily.

 Therefore, qualifying for an exception is about demonstrating a physiological reality.
 It is a shift in perspective from viewing health as a universal set of outcomes to understanding it as a state of optimal function within an individual’s unique biological context.